Bayer's plea for stay on Nexavar generic in India dismissed

 "The stay petition is dismissed but the main matter is pending," the spokesman told Reuters over the telephone from the southern city of Chennai on Monday.

-"We are disappointed with the decision of the Intellectual Property Appellate Board to reject the stay petition on the compulsory license granted to Natco for Nexavar," a Bayer spokesman in India said in an e-mailed reply.

-The company would rigorously continue to defend its intellectual property rights, he said.

-An official at Natco Pharma said he had not seen the order.
+An official at Natco Pharma said he had not seen the order, while Bayer could not be immediately reached for comment.

 Bayer had challenged the Indian patents office's compulsory license order and the matter is pending with the Intellectual Property Appellate Board.
 The final judgement is expected to take a few more weeks.